 Latest Tadpole News

-Although two of your tadpoles fully morphed into frogs, only survived and thrives, Lumpy!
+Although two of our tadpoles fully morphed into frogs, only one survived and thrives, Lumpy!
 He is now a little bullfrog and loves to eat chopped earthworms!!

 Young children are natural born scientists, full of curiosity!
 Join the at-home experiments and explorations of a scientist mom & her kids.